miltoncandelero/miltoncandelero.github.io/_posts/2025-05-06-stealing-unreal-gameplaytags.md

 layout: post
 title: "What can we learn (and steal) from Unreal Engine GameplayTags"
 sub_title: "Stealing is bad"
 excerpt: "If you ever worked long enough with Unreal Engine, you should've come across _Gameplay Tags_.
-I don't mean the "Name" tags that Unreal uses (although those are pretty cool too) but the `Damage.Elemental.Fire kinda thingy."
+I don't mean the Name tags that Unreal uses (although those are pretty cool too) but the Damage.Elemental.Fire kinda thingy."
 categories:
   - Unity
 tags:
   - unity
+  - unreal engine
   - game development
 ---
 # What can we learn (and steal) from Unreal Engine GameplayTags